paleolimbot/r4transform2021/README.md

 1. Install R if you haven't already ([Windows](https://cloud.r-project.org/bin/windows/), [MacOS](https://cloud.r-project.org/bin/macosx/), [Linux](https://cloud.r-project.org/bin/linux/))
 2. Install [RStudio](https://www.rstudio.com/products/rstudio/download/#download)
 3. Download the material by clicking the green __Clone or download__ button above.
 (Then click __Download Zip__ in the tab that appears).
 Unzip the file anywhere on your computer and double-click on the "r4transform2021.Rproj" button to launch RStudio.
-You will have to all of the lines in INSTALL.R to make sure all the package you need are installed.
+You will have to run all of the lines in INSTALL.R to make sure all the package you need are installed.

 Resources for future learning: